booleangabs/Image-Processing-With-Numpy/README.md

 ***

-### Resources
+### Resource credits
-Sample images in "inputs/" were downloaded from the following image repository: https://links.uwaterloo.ca/Repository.html
+Sample images in "inputs/" were downloaded for free from the following image repository: https://links.uwaterloo.ca/Repository.html